SringayKeno/CreditRiskAnalysis1/README.md

 The SMOTEENN is a combination of the SMOTE algorithm and the Edited Nearest Neighbors (ENN) algorithm.
 SMOTEENN is a two-step process.
 1. Oversample minority classes using SMOTE.
 2. Use an undersampling strategy to clean up the resulting data.
 If the two nearest neighbors of a data point belong to two different classes, the data point will be deleted.

+* The balanced accuracy score is 0.637
+* Precision score - Precision score for high risk (0.01) and low risk 1.00
+* Recall score - Recall score for high risk (0.61) and low risk 0.45

+results for the SMOTEENN Combination Sampling shown below

 <img width="450" alt="4Combination (Over and Under) Sampling" src="https://user-images.githubusercontent.com/102890151/180676819-7f8e6cb7-e06b-478c-9b68-afbc29f62781.png">